Skip to main content

 08Technical SEO

-What we measure: Checks advanced technical elements including structured data, social sharing tags, and link architecture.
+What we measure: Checks advanced technical elements including structured data, social sharing tags, mobile viewport configuration, charset declaration, and noindex directives.

-Why it matters: These elements help search engines and social platforms present your content correctly and attract the right visitors.
+Why it matters: These elements help search engines and social platforms present your content correctly.
+Missing viewport or charset tags can break how your site renders, and an accidental noindex tag can make your page invisible to Google entirely.

 Findings